This post contains affiliate links.

 You might need to trim some of the excess internal tires first, so it lays flatter on the plastic Power Wheels tires, and then you can screw them into the wheel.
 This will ultimately improve traction.

 This is another example of plastic components wearing out over time.
-If the wheels on your used Power Wheels aren’t straight, the problem is most likely worn-down steering knuckles, which is affecting the vehicle’s overall steering alignment.
+If the wheels on your previously owned Power Wheels aren’t straight, the problem is most likely worn-down steering knuckles, which is affecting the vehicle’s overall steering alignment.

 The best way to solve this issue is to reinforce the holes where your wheel axel runs through and then reinforce, or even better, replace surrounding plastic components with more durable materials that can withstand the wear of your motorized Power Wheels.